Fantom-Factory/afEscapeTheMainframe/readme.md

 ## About

-Escape the Mainframe is a little side project I wrote to raise awareness of the [Fantom programming language](http://fantom-lang.org/).
+Escape the Mainframe is a little program I wrote to raise awareness of the [Fantom programming language](http://fantom-lang.org/).

 Fantom is great for advanced server side development, and Fantom rocks when it comes to web applications.
 But I wanted to show that Fantom is good for the fun things too!